What is the Local Authority Local Offer?

 This area of need includes children with Autism Spectrum Condition and those with Speech, Language and Communication Needs.

 This includes children with Specific Learning Difficulties, Moderate Learning Difficulties, Severe Learning Difficulties and Profound and Multiple Learning Difficulties

 This includes any pupils who have an emotional, social or mental health need that is impacting on their ability to learn.

 This area includes children with hearing impairment, visual impairment, multi-sensory impairment and physical difficulties.

 The changes in the Children and Families Bill affect the way children with special educational needs and disabilities (SEND) are supported in schools.
 The new approach began in September 2014 and places pupils at the centre of planning.

 The key principles of the new legislation are:

 St. John's CE Primary School has fully adopted these changes and looks forward to working with pupils and parents/carers to ensure fully inclusive access to our education.

-The Special Educational Needs Co-ordinator (SENCo) is Mrs C.Hanson who manages and co-ordinates all aspects of Special Educational needs and disability (SEND).
+The Special Educational Needs Co-ordinator (SENDCo) is Mrs C.Hanson who manages and co-ordinates all aspects of Special Educational needs and disability (SEND).

 She will liaise with a range of external professionals and outside agencies to ensure that the advice and planned strategies recommended by professionals are implemented and reviewed.